junphine/langflow/docs/docs/integrations/notion/page-update.md

 To use the `NotionPageUpdate` component in your Langflow flow:

-1. Drag and drop the `NotionPageUpdate` component onto the canvas.
+1. Drag and drop the `NotionPageUpdate` component onto the workspace.
 2. Double-click the component to open its configuration.
 3. Provide the required parameters as defined in the component's `build_config` method.
 4. Connect the component to other nodes in your flow as needed.